BernardQuatermass/exim-wiki/HTTPS-Setup.md

 ## Adding a new web-host

-This assumes you're either tlsadmin, or using elevated privileges to act as tlsadmin (or this has moved to a dedicated service account which multiple people can access).
+This assumes you're the `tlsadmin` user.
 Recommend using `etckeeper` to make sure you have a clean base before making further changes ( `etckeeper commit -m "committing any recent changes"` ).

-Invoke as tlsadmin: `./bin/tls-renew register newsite.exim.org second-hostname.exim.org`
+Invoke as `tlsadmin`: `./bin/tls-renew register newsite.exim.org second-hostname.exim.org`

 Supply as many domains as you want in one certificate.
 The first one is canonical, will appear in the CN and must match the directories which we'll create in the srv hierarchy.
 Use one `tls-renew` invocation per nginx vhost.